josephfogarty/surface-heterogeneity-analysis/README.md

-# surface-heterogeneity-analysis
+## Surface Heterogeneity Analysis

- codes for quantifying surface heterogeneity
+This repo contains codes for creating, modifying, and quantifying surface heterogeneity.